mariamkhmahran/nasdaq/README.md

   - Splash Screen.

   - Explore Screen:

-    - Explore a list of all stocks listed in Nasdaq exchange. click on any of the stocks for further details.
+       *Explore a list of all stocks listed in Nasdaq exchange. click on any of the stocks for further details.*

   - Details Screen:

-    - Learn more about the stocks and their daily open, high, low, and close (OHLC) values.
+       *Learn more about the stocks and their daily open, high, low, and close (OHLC) values.*

   **Error Screens:**

   - 404 Not Found.

   - Something went wrong.

+## Deployment

+The app was deployed and hosted on github pages. you can view the live version [here](https://mariamkhmahran.github.io/nasdaq/).

 ## Development Setup